-Project is near completion.
-As of September 4, all 928 ETS buses are equipped with Smart Bus technology and are providing real-time information to customers and ETS control.
+All regular ETS buses are equipped with Smart Bus technology and provide real-time information to customers and ETS control.

 - Reliability.
 With a fleet of nearly 1,000 buses, it’s no longer possible to effectively manage incidents such as service delays and disruptions using two-way radios.
 The Transit Control Centre needs technology tools such as automatic vehicle location (AVL) and computer-aided dispatch (CAD) to keep service running on time.

 - Predictability.
 Citizens take about 400,000 trips on ETS on a typical weekday and with over 7,300 bus stops throughout the city, new technology is needed to keep riders informed about the status of their bus in real-time.

 - Accessibility and safety.
 Automated stop announcements (ASA) let passengers know which stop is coming up and provides assistance to persons with disabilities.
 Enhanced security features such as automatic vehicle location and live look-in capability for camera-equipped buses, allows Transit Control to investigate and appropriately respond to unplanned events quickly and effectively.